-□ Electrical deficiencies will be resolved by licensed, bonded, and insured electricians with the approval of the local Authority Having Jurisdiction prior to or in conjunction with installation of a PV system, provided that the repairs or replacement do not create an unsustainable financial burden on the building owner.
-The plan of action must describe the scope of work, who will complete it, and how the work will be paid for.
+- □ Ma jor repairs or upgrades needed.
+Please describe: ELECTRIC AL SYSTEM MITIGATION PLAN, IF APPLICABLE elect or in repla owne ctrical deficiencies will be resolved by licensed, bonded, and insured ricians with the approval of the local Authority Having Jurisdiction prior to conjunction with installation of a PV system, provided that the repairs or cement do not create an unsustainable financial burden on the building er.
+The plan of action must describe the scope of work, who will complete e potential contractor(s), and how the work will be paid for.
+Mitig gation Plan: ner has selected not to proceed with electrical repairs and.
+The owner will proceed with the PV installation at this time.
+Note s:

-Mitigation Plan: $\square$ Owner has selected not to proceed with electrical repairs and PV installation.
-Notes: Space, Accessibility, Health and Safety Assessment The Approved Vendor/Designee uploads photos showing there is ample space and clearances for PV system components, according to Part I project application requirements.
+Space, Accessibility, Health and Safety Assessment

+The Approved Vendor/Designee uploads photos showing there is ample space and clearances for PV system components, according to Part I project application requirements.
 Work areas must be clear of hazardous materials, pests, and other site hazards.
-SELECT THE APPLICABLE OPTION: ☐ The site meets space, accessibility, health, and safety requirements.
-Please describe: ☐ Minor site changes are needed.
-Please describe: